-What do the data show about the population?
+What does the data show about the population?

 The maps in Figures 1 and 2 show the estimated pig density and pig holding density respectively, each with a small insert map to show how this compares with the estimated density of pig holdings or pigs respectively.
-A pig holding is defined here as any holding on which pigs are moved to and from during the period of interest.
-This definition includes markets, abattoir and other non pig-keeping premises, although these are estimated to be a small proportion compared to the pig-keeping holdings (Pig Enhanced Demographics - summary for external report 2019).
+A pig holding is defined here as any holding on which pigs are moved to and from during the two-year period of interest.
+This definition includes markets, abattoir and other non-pig keeping premises, although these are estimated to be a small proportion compared to the pig-keeping holdings (Pig Enhanced Demographics - summary for external report 2018 (defra.gov.uk)).